sophiacho1/starter-hugo-academic/content/authors/admin/_index.md

 &#128218; I'm a rising junior at Harvard, where I major in Computer Science and Statistics and minor in Economics.

 &#128200; I'm interested in leveraging data to study topics at the intersection of technology, economics, and regulation.

+&#128640; I also like to keep myself involved in the start-up space.

 This coming fall, I'll be a Head Teaching Fellow for CS 50, Harvard's introductory computer science course.